LH-eliza/LH-eliza/README.md

 -  Prev-Director at [**uOttaHack**](https://uottahack.ca), Ottawa’s largest student-led hackathon
 	-  Organized hackathons for 1,000+ participants
 	-  Global partnerships with Universities in Mexico 🇲🇽 and Hong Kong 🇭🇰
- - VP Development at Women in Science and Engineering, uOttawa Chapter
+ - VP Development (Web Development & Media Design) at Women in Science and Engineering, uOttawa Chapter
  - Software Sub-Team Lead for uOBionics, JMTS Bio-medical & mechanical competition team
+ - Active contributor to Dribble, Lottie Files, and Mozilla

 ###